python-boltons/.github/profile/README.md

    relevant standard library functionality, as well as any 3rd-party packages that provide further capabilities.

-Here is another telling quote taken the original boltons project's Architecture
+Here is another telling quote taken from the original boltons project's Architecture document:
-document:

 > The larger the problem solved, the less likely the functionality is suitable
 > for inclusion in boltons; boltons are fundamental and self-contained, not